courtzc/PuzzlePrinter/README.md

 ```

 To find a ratio for a new puzzle, go to the puzzle online, open dev tools (`ctrl+shift+i`) and then key in `ctrl+shift+c`.
 Hover over the div '#puzzleContainerDiv' to see the width and height.
 Normalise to 1 height by x width.

+## To do
+Add printing from node? https://www.npmjs.com/package/pdf-to-printer